Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Abstract

 \section{Abstract}

-This article develops an optical navigation (OPNAV) and station-keeping pipeline for the near-rectilinear halo orbit (NRHO) in high-fidelity ephemeris model dynamics.
-The pipeline involves synthetic images used by the non-iterative horizon-based OPNAV algorithm, fed into an extended Kalman filter.
-The state estimate is used by a controller to maintain the spacecraft's motion within the vicinity of a reference NRHO.
-We study differential correction-based and minimization-based implementations of the $x$-axis crossing control scheme, and propose an improved targeting prediction scheme by incorporating the filter's state covariance with an unscented transform.
+This article develops an optical navigation (OPNAV) and station-keeping pipeline for the near-rectilinear halo orbit (NRHO) in high-fidelity ephemeris model dynamics, \review{using synthetic images \rreview{of the Moon} in a non-iterative horizon-based OPNAV algorithm, applying the result in a navigation filter, and using the obtained estimates in a station-keeping control scheme that keeps the spacecraft in the vicinity of a reference orbit.} We study differential correction-based and minimization-based implementations of the \review{so-called} $x$-axis crossing control scheme, and propose an improved targeting prediction scheme by incorporating the filter's state covariance with an unscented transform.
 We also introduce a hysteresis mechanism, which improves station-keeping cost and provides insight into the difference in performance between the differential correction-based and minimization-based approaches.
 We perform Monte-Carlo experiments to assess the pipeline's tracking and $\Delta V$ performances.
-We report several key findings, including the variability of the filter performance with the sensor field of view and measurement locations, station-keeping cost reduction achieved by the unscented transform-based prediction and hysteresis, as well as variability of the cumulative $\Delta V$ as a function of maneuver location due to the periodic structure in the OPNAV-based filter's estimation accuracy.
+We report several key findings, including the variability of the filter performance with the sensor field of view and measurement locations, station-keeping cost reduction achieved by the unscented transform-based prediction and hysteresis, as well as the variability of the cumulative $\Delta V$ as a function of maneuver location due to the periodic structure in the OPNAV-based filter's estimation accuracy.